sharadcodes/sharadcodes.github.io/_posts/2020-02-17-get-these-firefox-extensions-nowwww-be-superrrrr-productive.md

 title: Get these FIREFOX extensions Nowwww ! & Be Superrrrr Productive !
 categories: PRODUCTIVITY
 author: Sharad Raj
-date: '2020-02-17 12:00:00'
+date: "2020-02-17 12:00:00"
+image: /assets/uploads/firefox.jpg
 ---

 As far as I know the extensions I'm going to tell you are quite less known 🤫 but extremely useful and will increase you productivity to next level.🤓

 Today I decided to share my complete list of **11** Firefox extensions/addons with you guys, so that everyone can gain benefits.

 Here it goes ...

 ## 1. Dark Reader

 This forces every website to be in dark mode.
 It also has 5+ color schemes and custom CSS editing facility for dark mode.

 You all will love it !